ChaozhongLiu/scGREAT/supplementary/README.md

-# scGREAT
+# scGREAT supplementary materials
-Single-cell Graph-based Regulatory Element Analysis Toolkit
+This folder contains raw results from the manuscript.